 Our Family Circles have many benefits.
 Since peer members hold each other to a high standard, there's an increased level of accountability.
 The members get to know each other on a personal level, building a sense of friendship and community.
 An experienced and engaged circle group member can also provide knowledge, skills, and confidence to new families so that they can lift themselves out of extreme poverty.
 In addition to the knowledge and skills that group members acquire from each other, formal training is also delivered by professionals and site staff on a range of topics, including financial literacy.
 Some Chalice sites also have programming for elders.
 There are modifications to the focus of the programming to meet their specific needs.
 In many cases, the sponsored elders are cared for by Family Circles in their proximity.

-Read the full Christmas Fund Impact Report for 2020.
+Read our 2021 Christmas Fund Impact Report

 A general grant can be gifted to a sponsor site, sponsored child, or sponsored child's family to be used as deemed best by the recipient in order to supplement their income, operating or programming expenses.
 An example of a general grant could be a grant directed to a sponsor site who uses it to enhance an after-school program or offset transportation costs incurred when transporting special needs children to appointments or off-site events.